-- Their plan to the disclosure of surrogacy to their born child
+- Their plan is to disclose surrogacy to their born child.

-The surrogacy agency has used this information for searching potential surrogates for best matching with the intended parent’s requirement.
+The surrogacy agency has used this information for searching potential surrogates to best match the intended parent’s requirements.

 The application of intended parents will be rejected in case of a finding of any past controversial event, especially related to the child.